Driving the scenic Crater Rim Drive around Kilauea Caldera in Hawaii

-Crater Rim Drive is a scenic loop road located in the Puna District on the Island of Hawaiʻi in the Hawaiian Islands.
-This road skirts the edge of Kilauea Caldera, offering numerous stunning views and points of interest along the way.
+Crater Rim Drive is a loop road located in the Puna District on the Island of Hawaiʻi, skirting the edge of Kilauea Caldera.

 Crater Rim Drive